realworldocaml/book/book/guided-tour/README.md

 ```

 Note that we used the `^` operator for concatenating strings.
 The
-concatenation operator is provided as part of the `Pervasives` module, which
+concatenation operator is provided as part of the `Stdlib` module, which
 is automatically opened in every OCaml program.

 Options are important because they are the standard way in OCaml to encode a